- What is it?

 - Weekend Warrior Syndrome

-What is most important though is how to prevent the same injury to your dog’s other hind leg.
+What is most important though is how to prevent the same injury to your dog’s OTHER hind leg.
+We will touch on this in a later section.

 Pet owners often report hearing their dog “yelp” in pain and then start limping after their dog injures the ACl.
 But in many cases the pet owner never hears any cry and all of sudden notices their dog limping or not putting any weight on the hind leg.